 The National Jockeys Trust would like to acknowledge John & Denise Cobcroft’s generous donation of $400,000 in 2017.

-Denise met her husband and soul mate of four decades at the 1966 Singleton Horseshow.
-John was a wonderful horseman, playing polo for Australia alongside brother Brian who represented Australia in the Olympic Games.
-John and Denise made a striking couple, who loved their life on the horse and cattle property Parraweena.
+She met her husband John and soul mate of four decades at the 1966 Singleton Horseshow.
+John was a wonderful horseman, playing polo for Australia alongside brother Brian who represented Australia in the Olympic Games, and they loved their life on the horse and cattle property Parraweena.
 Denise Cobcroft passed away in 2010, five years after her husband John in 2005.

 We would like to thank the Trustees of the Breeding Estate of Denise Cobcroft for their efforts.